 Many people have found that nutritional management to be one of the most effective means of managing the problem of a ‘leaky gut’.
 Adding compounds such as glutamine and curcumin to the diet may also promote a more healthy intestinal environment by reducing redness and oxidative stress that contribute to tight junction breakdown.

 If you suffer from irritable bowel syndrome, celiac disease, gluten sensitivity, or crohn’s disease, keeping a food journal may be helpful in identifying foods causing intestinal discomfort.
 If you notice it to be happening frequently, especially when alcohol is involved, it may be best to pass on the pint or glass of wine.
+Additionally, some people have found that adding a probiotic supplement such as Latero-Flora or regularly cleansing their colon can help.

 Has leaky gut syndrome been a problem in your life?
 How have you managed it?
 Please leave a comment below and share your experience.